-The results of these experiments, which were run over 100 timesteps, or just over 30 generations, are given in Figures 1 and 2, which show, for each economy:
+The results of these experiments, which were run over 100 time periods, or just over 30 generations, are given in Figures 3 and 4, which show, for each economy:

 - The average utility of individuals. - The total earnings of all individuals in the economy, along with their savings for retirement, and the unpaid debt for their education. - The education that is produced, per individual in the economy, along with the average demand for education. - The number of numeraire goods that are produced, per individual in the economy, along with the average demand.
-Demand is measured by the amount of goods and individual chooses to consume, an amount that may not be satsified if the economy does not produce enough. - The wage rates, broken down across the numeraire and education sectors. - The number of individuals who cannot generate enough wages during their lifetime to pay for their education and their consumption as a worker or as a retiree, broken down across the numeraire and education sectors.
+Demand is measured by the amount of goods and individual chooses to consume, an amount that may not be satsified if the economy does not produce enough. - The wage rates, broken down across the numeraire and education sectors.